 Tomatoes have a cooling temperature.
 When you cool, you replenish fluids and quell fire (either true excess fire or Yin deficiency causing heat) making them great to clear out summer’s excess heat or counter Yin deficiency patterns like hot flashes.
 They relieve dryness and quench thirst.
 Check out more on Summer foods.

-Tomatoes have a Sweet and enter the Earth organs
+Tomatoes have a Sweet flavor and enter the Earth organs

 They nourish the Earth element and its organs the Stomach and Spleen.
 Tomatoes nourish the Stomach by increasing digestion and absorption of nutrients, making them useful in the treatment of anemia and poor appetite conditions.
 They can also help counter acid reflux and GERD.

-Tomatoes have a Sour flavor and enter the Wood ograns
+Tomatoes have a Sour flavor and enter the Wood organs

 The sour flavor awakens the Wood element and invigorates the Liver and Gall Bladder.
 They cool Liver Fire and Heat patterns like anger, aggression, red eyes, high pitched ringing in the ears and headaches.
 Tomatoes can also cool Gall Bladder heat patterns like hepatitis, mono, hives and shingles.
 And tomatoes help to cleanse and purify the blood.

-The trouble with tomatoes–a few concerns for a strong food
+The trouble with tomatoes – a few concerns for a food with a strong personality

 Tomatoes and pesticides